Creating Events allows you to record data to be shown on your roast graph with either Buttons or Sliders.

 You can define up to four custom Events such as Gas and Airflow.
 Red buttons are Gas readings on propane and the Blue are Fan settings in the example below.

 And here is what a slider looks like.
 NOTE if you have sliders checked on the config tab the initial value will be recorded into Artisan at the start of the roast:

 In order to set up custom events, you need to create Event types, under Config>Events:

 You can label up to 4 event types.
 You can edit how they work with the tabs Buttons and Sliders.
 When you click a button or move a slider Artisan records an event on a scale of 0-999.
 You can display these events on your roasting graph.
 You may need to set your temperature axis to a low of 0° in order to see these the best.
 Config>Axes.
 If you check Mini Editor you will be able to add or edit existing events during the roast.
 It will appeal below your Buttons.

-In 1.3, you have the option to render event descriptions instead of values.
-In addition, 1.3 adds a new custom event button type “–” that adds an event (compared to the pure action button of type “ “) and can be used to add labels to the graph rendering its button description.
+You have the option to render event descriptions instead of values.
+Use the event button type “–” that creates an event adding labels to the graph rendering its button description.
 For those using sliders the rendering will continue to be the first letter of the Event name and two digits of the value IF you check Decimal Places under Config>Curves>UI.
 If you don’t it will render only one digit.

 Rendering Events on Your Curves

-Under Config>Events on the right side of the dialog box you will see to the right of Events you now have a drop down with options:
+To see the values of the TP, DE, FCs etc, check the box for Annotations.
+For Events that you have defined, you will see to the right of Events a dialog box with drop down options: